 - Students in Grades 4 and up will be required to wear non-medical face masks while indoors at school.

 - Students in Kindergarten to Grade 3 will be encouraged, but not required, to wear masks in indoor spaces.

 - The number of contacts for each elementary student will be limited to about 50 people.

 - We will follow a strict health protocol for students or staff who become ill.

 - Day-to-day cleaning and sanitization will be increased.

-Q. Do I have to register my child to attend school on September 8?
+Q. Do I have to register my child to attend school in person?

 A. No. Only parents who are choosing to have their children participate in the Learning At Home program must ‘opt-out’ of the conventional school program.
 More information on the Learning At Home program is found below.

 A. Individual students will be able to leave their classrooms to receive additional supports, such as time with a special education resource teacher or other professional; however, contacts in schools for students will be limited to about 50 people.
 Teachers will continue to accommodate students with individual education plans (IEPs) and those needing additional support, whether they are in the classroom or distance learning at home.